PM Modi will address the nation at 10 a.m. today - ExBulletin

 PM Modi will address the nation at 10 a.m. today

-Prime Minister Narendra Modi will address the nation at 10 a.m. on Friday.
+Prime Minister Narendra Modi will address the nation at 10 a.m. on Friday, the Prime Minister’s Office (PMO) said in a tweet.

-“Prime Minister Narendra Modi will address the nation today at 10 a.m.,” read a tweet from a line from his office.
+Prime Minister Modi’s speech to the nation comes a day after India took a milestone in its battle against Covid-19 as cumulative vaccinations in the country crossed the 100 crore mark.

-The announcement comes a day after India made history by hitting the 100 crore COVID-19 vaccination mark.
-Shortly after the country passed the milestone on Thursday, Modi praised healthcare workers and expressed his gratitude to them.
-Along with the century vaccine hashtag, he tweeted, “India is making history.
-We are witnessing the triumph of Indian science, business and Indian collective spirit of 130 crore. who worked to achieve this feat. “
+After China, which administered more than 200 crore doses, India is only the second country to reach the 100 crore jab mark.

 Sources